“…For what is your life? It is even a vapour, that appeareth for a little time, and then vanisheth away.“

 I’ll venture a guess and say probably very few.

-What James said in the famous Bible verse I partially quoted above is true… Life on earth really is a vapor.
+The famous Bible verse I partially quoted above is true… Life on earth really is a vapor.

 To put a typical human’s lifetime into perspective, imagine the date is 100 years in the future, from today’s date.